GSA/ficam-pacs/pages/pacs_auth_mech.md

 **INSERT IMAGE**; Caption = Authentication Mechanism Selection Process

-1. **Asset Risk Assessment.** The first step is to evaluate the likelihood and effect of losing or compromising each asset within a security area.
+**1. Asset Risk Assessment.** The first step is to evaluate the likelihood and effect of losing or compromising each asset within a security area.
 If the likelihood is high or the impact is substantial, then categorize the risk to that asset as HIGH.
 Other assets may have LOW or MODERATE risk.

-2. **Security Area Categorization.**  Next, assign to the security area the same risk level as the highest risk asset within the area.
+**2. Security Area Categorization.**  Next, assign to the security area the same risk level as the highest risk asset within the area.
 For example, say there are three assets within a designated security area:  a LOW-risk asset, a MODERATE-risk asset, and a HIGH-risk asset.
 The security area must be classified as a HIGH-risk security area.
 As an alternative, split the security area into separate security areas, or a set of embedded security areas, each with a different risk categorization.

-NIST SP800-116 adopts the security area categorizations described in Field Manual 3-19.30, _Physical Security.
+NIST SP 800-116 adopts the security area categorizations described in Field Manual 3-19.30, _Physical Security.
 Headquarters, Department of the Army, United States of America_ (8 January 2001). <!--FM 3-19-30 is no longer listed as in effect by the Army.
 See http://usacac.army.mil/sites/default/files/misc/doctrine/CDG/fms.html for active listing of FMs.-->The manual defines three security area categories: Exclusion, Limited, and Controlled.
 (See Table 1.)
 The categories distinguish how immediately accessible the security assets (or security interests) are within the security area.

-**Table 1.
-Security Area Categories**<br>
+#### Table 1.
+Security Area Categories<br>

 | **Category** | **Description**                      |
 | :----------- | :-------------------------------     |